rtsaad/CarND-Vehicle-Detection/writeup_template.md

 ## 2.Files

 The following files are part of this project:
-* window.py:     Camera functions for calibration and perspective transform;
+* window.py:     Sliding window functions to detect vehicles;
-* features.py:   Gradient functions to construct a binary image;
+* features.py:   Functions to define the feature vector;
-* classifier.py:       Lane functions to keep track, smooth and plot the lane into the video output;
+* classifier.py: Classifier to detect vehicles;
-* pipeline.py:   Script to execute the lane detection pipeline of operations;
+* pipeline.py:   Script to execute the vehicle detection pipeline of operations;